MehdiMahmoodi/Python_ENV_Create/README.md

 $ conda activate ./env
 (env) project-directory $

+## Updating an environment

+You may need to update your environment for a variety of reasons.
+For example, it may be the case that:

+    one of your core dependencies just released a new version (dependency version number update).

+    you need an additional package for data analysis (add a new dependency).

+    you have found a better package and no longer need the older package (add new dependency and remove old dependency).

+If any of these occur, all you need to do is update the contents of your environment.yml file accordingly and then run the following command:

+$ conda env update --prefix ./env --file environment.yml  --prune

+Note

+The --prune option causes conda to remove any dependencies that are no longer required from the environment.

 Updating an environment

 You may need to update your environment for a variety of reasons.
 For example, it may be the case that: